alanng0000/Doc/Doc/Sema/Sema/Memory/a.md

-# **System System Memory**
+# **Sema Sema Memory**

-System System Memory stores permanently System Program.
+Sema Sema Memory stores permanently Sema Program.

-System System Memory also stores data persistently.
+Sema Sema Memory also stores data persistently.
 This store is addressable.
 Data is readed from it and writed to it with compute op.